Policies

 Ethics & Complaints

-I adhere to the BACP’s Ethical Framework and Professional Conduct Procedure.
+I adhere to the BACP’s Ethical Framework and Professional Conduct Procedure which allows clients or other members to raise complaints against a BACP member.

 Privacy notice